 Install MySQL APT repository;

-If prompted, select the repository for debian buster and press TAB key to select Ok.
+If prompted, select the repository for debian bullseye and press TAB key to select Ok.
 Press ENTER to proceed.

 Next, on the MySQL product, select Ok and press TAB key to select Ok.
 Press ENTER to proceed to install the repository.